EoS-FM: Can an Ensemble of Specialist Models act as a Generalist Feature Extractor?: Experiments

 \subsection{Scaling \& Pruning}

-The results presented in the previous section were obtained with a fixed version of EoS-FM composed of 21 encoders.
+The results presented in the previous section were obtained with a fixed version of EoS-FM composed of 22 encoders.
 This configuration was chosen arbitrarily, based on our available resources and our intuition about what constitutes a diverse training set.
 However, the modular design of our architecture makes it straightforward to extend.

-To analyze how downstream performance scales with the ensemble size, we conduct an ablation study varying the number of encoders $k$ from 1 to 21.
+To analyze how downstream performance scales with the ensemble size, we conduct an ablation study varying the number of encoders $k$ from 1 to 22.
 Increasing $k$ effectively enlarges the subset of encoders selected for feature fusion until the maximum ensemble size is reached.
-This experiment is performed on the HLS Burn Scars dataset, with results presented in Fig.~\ref{fig:scaling}.
-Two key observations emerge: \begin{itemize} \item \textbf{Performance scales with ensemble size.} mIoU rises from 76\% with 2 encoders to 84\% with 19 encoders, confirming that leveraging more diverse encoders improves overall performance. \item \textbf{Non-monotonic behavior.} Performance gains are not strictly increasing—adding an encoder does not always yield improvement.
-This volatility is especially pronounced for small values of $k$, where the choice of encoders strongly impacts results.
-This suggests that the encoder selection layer may not consistently identify the optimal subset, pointing to potential room for refinement in the selection mechanism. \end{itemize}
+This experiment is performed on the HLS Burn Scars and AI4SmallFarms datasets, with results presented in Fig.~\ref{fig:scaling}.
+Two key observations emerge: \begin{itemize} \item \textbf{Performance scales with ensemble size.} for HLS Burn Scars, mIoU rises quickly from 66\% with 1 encoder to 90\% with 4 encoders, and for AI4Small farms, mIoU increases more slowly from 35\% with 1 encoder to 45\% with 17 encoders.
+This experiment confirms that leveraging more diverse encoders improves overall performance. \item \textbf{Performance stagnates after a few encoders.} On HLS Burn Scars, after the first 4 encoders, performance stagnates around 90\%, with slight variations due to the stochastic nature of this single-run experiment.
+This suggests that only a fraction of the encoders are actually able to contribute to some tasks, and reinforces the usefulness of our proposed train-time pruning strategy, described below. \end{itemize}

 The top-$k$ selection layer can serve as a mechanism for \textit{train-time pruning}, effectively controlling the model’s size during fine-tuning on a new dataset.
 Given a large ensemble of encoders, this layer enables the construction of task-specific lightweight variants of EoS-FM by retaining only the $k$ most relevant encoders while training the decoder.
 To illustrate this capability, we benchmark EoS-FM on the Pangaea datasets using $k = 6$, which reduces the total parameter count to 22M—comparable to a ResNet-50.
 This compact configuration, referred to as \textit{EoS-FM Small}, achieves competitive results while maintaining the efficiency benefits of a much smaller model.
 The corresponding performances are reported in Table~\ref{table:results} and Table~\ref{table:results-tenpercent}.